MentalN/PhysTerm/README.md

 When the user inputting values for some physics calculations, they can just type in the "name" of a value, for instance:
  - When calculating gravitational force, the user can type "venus" when inputting mass to get the mass of planet Venus.
  - When calculating drag force, the user can type "sphere" when inputting drag coeffecient to get to get the value for sphere

+PhysTerm also logs all functions outputs during program runtime to a file log.txt

 # Current Available Functions